navneet1v/hnsw-implementation/README.md

 - **Storage**: Off-heap (reduced GC overhead)
 - **Shrink Algorithm**: Greedy Neighbors Shrink (Faster build times)

+### Build Times with Different Approaches with 1M dataset
+- 18 mins with no neighbor pruning, using Integer and pretty bad code
+- 9 mins with neighbor pruning
+- 6.8 mins with native byte ordering
+- 6.2 mins with Memory segment + FromArray for some vectors
+- 5.8 mins changing everything to use Memory segment
+- 6.08 mins with Memory Segment but adding few classes on top

 ### Search Performance
 - **Latency (P50)**: ~0.5ms per query
 - **Latency (P99)**: ~1ms per query